LisaProgect/difference-calculator/README.md

 ## Description

 Welcome to this pet project.
-This program for comparing two configuration files and showing the difference between them.There are five console games.
+This program compare FILES line by line and showing the difference between them.

 ## <a name="installation"></a>Installation